Stocks Higher for Week, S&P Logs 6-Day Rally

 “Draghi and central bankers are not going to let a crisis hit,” said Rex Macey, CIO of Wilmington Trust Investment Advisors.
 “While that’s not a well-placed sense of security, it’s what’s been supporting the market.”

-JCPenney tumbled after the retailer reported a wider-than-expected quarterly loss and added it won't meet its previous 2012 earnings guidance.
+JCPenney tumbled after the retailer reported a and added it won't meet its previous 2012 earnings guidance.

 Nvidia turned lower even after the chipmaker beat quarterly results and handed in a better-than-expected current-quarter revenue guidance.
 At least 13 brokerages boosted their price targets on the firm.